Farpel/Farpel.github.io/zotero.markdown

 To learn even more about Zotero, read the [Library's Zotero Guide](https://guides.library.utoronto.ca/zotero)

-For questions or feedback about this Zotero workshop, please contact the [Engineering Library](mailto:engineering.library@utoronto.ca?subject=Re%3A%20Zotero%20Workshop%20LibGuide).
+For questions or feedback about this Zotero workshop, please contact [Peter Farrell](mailto:p.farrell@utoronto.ca?subject=Re%3A%20Zotero%20Workshop).

 ### Workshop Objectives